Pentagon cancels disputed JEDI cloud contract with Microsoft

 Amazon said it understands and agrees with the Pentagon's decision.
 In a statement, the company reiterated its view that the 2019 contract award was not based on the merits of the competing proposals “and instead was the result of outside influence that has no place in government procurement.”

 Oracle, which had earlier sought the JEDI contact but didn’t make it to the final round, declined comment Tuesday.
-IBM and Google didn’t immediately respond to requests for comment.
+In separate statements, IBM said it was evaluating the new Pentagon approach and Google said it looked forward to discussing it with Pentagon officials.

 The JEDI project began with the $1 million contract award for Microsoft, meant as an initial step in a 10-year deal that could have reached $10 billion in value.
 The project that will replace it is a five-year program; Sherman said no exact contract value has been set but that it will be “in the billions.”
 Sherman said the government will negotiate the amount Microsoft will be paid for having its 2019 deal terminated.